efelicidario/simpleWeatherApp/README.md

 # Simple Weather Web App
-Weather web app widget using `HTML, CSS, JS, OpenWeather API`
+Weather web app widget with one search box where user can enter the city name and get the weather information of the particular city, using `HTML, CSS, JS, OpenWeather API`
-Built-in API request by city name
-You can call by city name or city name, state code and country code.
-Please note that searching by states available only for the USA locations.
+Obtained the current weather data from Fess API fey from OpenWeatherMap and display the weather information according to the city on our website or app.:
+- Temperature
+- Weather condition
+- Humidity
+- Wind Speed
+We will display the weather info on website from Free API using JavaScript.

 ![searchSD](images/search2.jpg)